tytydraco/yessleep/out/Im_a_Yosemite_Park_Ranger_Dont_Disrupt_the_Mushrooms.md

 But every once in a while, even someone as experienced as me can make a mistake.
 And that’s exactly what happened to me.

 I made a terrible mistake.
-I tried to correct something that didn’t need correcting.

 And now the wilderness I’ve always sought to protect has turned against me.
 And I’m not sure if I’m gonna get out of this alive.

 *